richtastic/ff/src/3DR/wiki/app.md

 		- patches would help

-- keep track of FWD-BAK matches and only use these?

 - add drop distance points -- where average camera distance >> population

-- F & R restrictions prevent matches from spreading ...

 - drop voting 2D based on: